Welcome to the MPA Library! We are so glad you're here!

-The library and computer lab are managed by Heather Walter, Librarian and Tech Teacher, and Cindy Snell, Library Assistant, along with a wonderful group of Student Librarians and some very helpful parent volunteers.
+The library and computer lab are managed by Heather Walter, Librarian and Tech Teacher, along with a wonderful group of Student Librarians and some very helpful parent volunteers.

 The MPA Library has a wide assortment of books for kids, including plenty of non-fiction for research or personal interests, lots of award-winning fiction for all reading levels, colorful picture books, and current reference materials.